-The Filters pane contains a set of default properties (source type, type, owner, cluster, and tags) and property values (also referred to as facets).
-You can add a filter by clicking in Add Another Filter... or by typing in the filter combo box to search for it (additionally use the up and down keys) and pressing Return or Enter on the selected filter.
+The Filters pane contains a set of default properties (source type, type, owner, cluster, and tags) and property values (also called facets).
+You can add a filter by clicking in Add Another Filter... and scrolling or by typing in the filter combo box to search for it.